konradbeck/django-signal-handler/README.md

-# Django Signal Handler Utility
+# Django Signal Handler Framework

 This package provides a base class, `SignalHandler`, for simplifying the handling of Django model signals.
 It streamlines the process of responding to `pre_save`, `post_save`, `pre_delete`, and `post_delete` signals by categorizing them into more specific methods.

 ## Installation

-You can install this utility using pip:
+You can install this framework using pip:

 ```bash
 pip install django-signal-handler